spencersmith24/cw2-git-advanced/README.md

 ### Creating a new branch from stashed changes
 Make some changes and stash them.
 To make a new branch from these changes, use `git stash branch <branch-name> [stash]`.
 Call our new branch `third`—`git stash branch third` in preparation for the miscellaneous Git commands.
 You will automatically be switched to this branch with your changes un-committed but on your working tree.

+---

+## Miscellaneous
+### Cherry-picking
+Commit your currently un-committed changes on the `third` branch.
+Switch back to the master branch.
+Say we want to grab one specific commit from the `third` branch to pull onto our current branch, but we don't want any other commits that may be on that branch—just that one.
+Use `git log third --oneline` to find out the short hash for the commit you want to cherry-pick, then use `git cherry-pick <commit-hash>` to pull it onto your current branch.
+Your working tree should be updated and your `git log` should show that it's now included on the master branch, too!